esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 4. unset-active
-The unset-active sub command used to unset the current active device.
+The unset-active sub command is used to unset the current active device.
 ```sh
 $ espercli device unset-active
 ```